sveltejs/svelte/documentation/docs/02-template-syntax/04-special-tags.md

 The expression should be valid standalone HTML — `{@html "<div>"}content{@html "</div>"}` will _not_ work, because `</div>` is not valid HTML.
 It also will _not_ compile Svelte code.

 > Svelte does not sanitize expressions before injecting HTML.
-If the data comes from an untrusted source, you must sanitize it, or you are exposing your users to an XSS vulnerability.
+If the data comes from an untrusted source, you must sanitize it, or you are exposing your users to an [XSS vulnerability](https://owasp.org/www-community/attacks/xss/)

 ```svelte
 <div class="blog-post">